disharamesh2001/SOC-learnings/EDR and SIEM/READ.md

 Alerts often represent only a portion of an investigation.
 Understanding how individual events fit into a larger security incident required broader context.

-### Learning Security Operations Terminology

-Concepts such as telemetry, correlation, detections, and indicators required familiarity with SOC workflows and monitoring processes.

 ## How I Overcame Them

-### Mapping Security Workflows

-Focused on understanding how data flows from endpoints into monitoring platforms and how analysts use that information during investigations.

 ### Analyzing Events Methodically